My Favorites

 Highlights between Odaiba and Asakusa

 The waterways that connect the Sumida River to Tokyo Bay pass by numerous popular tourist sites and historic landmarks.
-Stopping at Odaiba, Asakusa, Kasai Rinkai Park and other locations, the waterbus is perfect for touring these areas.
+That’s what makes the waterbus and Tokyo water taxi perfect for seeing Tokyo’s tourist sites.
+Because you can disembark at spots like Odaiba, Asakusa and Kasai Rinkai Park, this is the perfect way to reach each area.
 Spots like Rainbow Bridge and Tokyo Gate Bridge become even more breathtaking when seen from the deck of a boat.

 Rainbow Bridge from a boat